marvelpokemaster/nulltrace_react/README.md

 - You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.
 - Basically everything important we modify for the UI is inside the /app folder , we have api handling the js .
 That is the non-markup part (logical) part of the code.
 - Each folder under app serves as an endpoint eg: http://localhost:3000/feedback
-- please dont push changes to main branch without prior consultation with @marvelpokemaster
+- please dont push changes to main branch without prior consultation with @marvelpokemaster or @L11cif3r

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------